KESTIO

-This training course will enable you to acquire solid skills and knowledge to prepare for negotiations, master sales negotiation techniques, manage power relations and create value.
+This training will enable you to acquire solid skills and knowledge to prepare for negotiation, master commercial negotiation techniques, manage the balance of power, and create value.

 DISCOVER OUR TRAINING